 - Now here’s the secret to a tasty sticky coating.
 About two thirds of the way through the cooking process, you’ll take the meatballs out of the oven and coat them in the sauce.
 Then, back into the oven they go!
 This makes the sauce set and really stick to the meatballs.

-Can you make meatloaf meatballs ahead of time?
+Can you make this recipe ahead of time?
+Yes!

 To make these meatloaf meatballs ahead of time, just follow all the cooking instructions and then keep them warm in a slow cooker.